phalt/swapi/swapi/templates/docs.md

 - ```hair_colors``` *string*
 -- A comma-seperated string of common hair colors for this species, "none" if this species does not typically have hair.
 - ```skin_colors``` *string*
-- A comma-seperated string of common skin colors for this species, "none" if this species does not typically have skin.
+-- A comma-seperated string of common skin colors for this species, "none" if this species does not typically have skin.
 - ```Language``` *string*
 -- The language commonly spoken by this species.
+- ```homeworld``` *string*
+-- The URL of a planet resource, a planet that this species originates from.
 - ```people``` *array*
 -- An array of People URL Resources that are a part of this species.
 - ```films``` *array*